 (John 5:22-23; cf. 17:24).

-The words “with you” imply that Jesus does not receive glory and honor independent from the Father.
-As we see in Revelation 5, God and Jesus are worshiped together:
+This explains the glory which Jesus had “with” the Father “before the world was” (John 17:5).
+That He received glory and honor “with” the Father implies that Jesus does not receive glory and honor independent from the Father.
+This we also see in Revelation 5, where God and Jesus are worshiped together (Rev 5:13).

 A separate article discusses “worship” in the New Testament.
 Ancient Greek had fewer words than modern English.
 Consequently, words had a broader range of meanings.
 Similar to the word theos, the Greek word proskuneó can mean “worship” but it can also simply mean to show respect.

 “All the fullness of Deity dwells in Christ in bodily form” (Col 2:9).

 This is often taken as evidence that Jesus is God.
 However, firstly, even believers are to “be filled up to all the fullness of God” (Eph 3:19).
 “There were many different types and grades of deity in popular thought and religion and even in philosophical thought.”
 (RPC Hanson).

 “It was the Father’s good pleasure